the-mold/adelante/books/Coplien. Clean code.md

 - variables that are needed everywhere i a class should be declared on top of the class.
 - Vertical proximity: functions that are related should be next to each other vertically.
 - Good idea to never have to scroll to the right.
 Keep your lines under 70 chars.

+# Ch6 Objects VS data structures
+- Objects expose behaviour and hide data.
+It is easy to add new data without changing behaviour.
+It is hard to change behaviour of existing objects
+- Data structures(eg objects with no methods, just some public variables) expose data and no behaviour.
+It is easy to add new behavior.